// SLC // Asian Studies

-Dr. Wei Hong (洪玮) is Professor of Applied Linguistics, and the Director of Chinese Language Program in the School of Languages and Cultures at Purdue University.
-Since 2007, she has been also serving as the Director of the Confucius Institute at Purdue University.
+Dr. Wei Hong is Professor of Applied Linguistics, and the Director of Chinese Language Program in the School of Languages and Cultures at Purdue University.
+In Fall 2016, Dr. Hong became Associate Dean for Faculty Affairs in College of Liberal Arst at Purdue University.